Is Technology Exponential Growth a Fairy Tale?

 Just as misleading as to say that the amount of capital flowing into AI investment is also following an exponential trend.

-So in summary – when we reach the point of building recursive self-improving AI, then we will be on the road to exponential growth; but until then – it’s just as likely that technological progress will plateau along an S-curve shape.
+– when we reach the point of building recursive self-improving AI, then we will be on the road to exponential growth; but until then – it’s just as likely that technological progress will plateau along an S-curve shape.

 There is nothing special about where we are today compared to the past, but until we reach a consensus of how we want our future AI systems to operate – we should be very wary of recursive self-improving AI; for if we don’t heed these warnings – we could find ourselves sitting on top of a house of cards, and not with a fairy tale ending.

 What did you think of this article?
 Whether you agree or disagree, I’d love to read what you have to say.

 Leave a comment below and take part in the greatest debate of our lifetime.